Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

 Note that in our tests, both forms of noise are added to the audio samples, and only then other subsequent processing will occur, including the required spectrogram generation, ensuring the practicality of the attack.
 The same holds true for the third-party equipment tests, as the disturbances are added when these devices are actively listening for glass break sounds, being introduced to the environment through loudspeakers.
 The pseudo-code in Algorithm~\ref{alg1} and Algorithm~\ref{alg2} shows the mechanism for the addition of background and white noises to a given audio sample.

 In Algorithm~\ref{alg1}, two separate files are retrieved, one with the sound of interest, and one with the background noise.
-Such background noise is directly added to the sound of interest without any modification of variability, except for the adjustment factor, that simply controls the amplitude (or loudness) of the noise.
+Such background noise is added to the sound of interest without any modification of variability, except for the adjustment factor, that simply controls the amplitude (or loudness) of the noise.
 In Algorithm~\ref{alg2} white noise is added to the original audio sample, while again configuring it with the amount of desired noise (through the adjustment factor or amplitude control), however, unlike in the case of background noise, where a separate file is needed, the white noise is derived from the highest amplitude already present in the sound sample being disturbed.

-In our experiments, we used different thresholds for this adjustment factor, ranging from 0 (no white noise) and 1 (100 percent noise), thus generating multiple thresholds along this interval, particularly, \emph{0.0001, 0.0005, 0.001, 0.005, 0.01, 0.05, 0.1, 0.2, 0.3, 0.4,} and \emph{0.5}.
+We used different thresholds for this adjustment factor, ranging from 0 (no white noise) and 1 (100 percent noise), thus generating multiple thresholds along this interval, particularly, \emph{0.0001, 0.0005, 0.001, 0.005, 0.01, 0.05, 0.1, 0.2, 0.3, 0.4,} and \emph{0.5}.
+The initial and final thresholds were chosen based on trial and error, where we were able to find, either disturbance values that were mild in terms of perceptibly while still being able to fool the classifiers, or were much more pronounced, while also causing severe disruptions to classifier performance.
+The remaining thresholds were chosen in the interval between these initial and final values.